Manidills/polygon_NFT/README.md

 As a result, they will be able to invest according to market conditions.
 This also provides a graphical view of how the chain works over time and how the market fluctuates.

 * The home page represents the total volume and wallet prediction across the chain polygon by line chart and includes a few key metrices like Total volume, Average daily volume, and Average weekly volume.
+Time series forecasting model was built here to predict the number(LSTM).

 * The collection page depicts  the overall volume and wallet prediction across all collections in the chain polygon by line chart; for example, we've provided a few key metrics and predictions of volume and wallet over the period of time for Chicken Derby.
 The metrices includes total volume, average daily volume, and average weekly volume.